Larry Emdur: TV host career

 Emdur was invited to participate in the 2009 Sydney to Hobart Yacht Race by finance commentator Anthony Bell.
-Upon reaching Hobart, Emdur said on The Morning Show that he may never set foot on a boat again.
-However, in 2010 Emdur signed on to participate in the Sydney to Hobart again.
+Upon reaching Hobart, Emdur said on The Morning Show that he might never set foot on a boat again.
+However, in 2010, Emdur signed on to participate in the Sydney to Hobart again.
 His crew on the yacht Investec LOYAL finished second.
 On 4 February 2011, Emdur renewed his contract with the Seven Network, reportedly worth in excess of $800,000 a year.
-This contract stopped him from defecting to the Nine Network to co-host Today.
-The contract allows him to stay on as co-host of The Morning Show and "other opportunities".
+That contract stopped him from defecting to the Nine Network to co-host Today.
+The contract allowed him to stay on as co-host of The Morning Show and "other opportunities".

-In February 2010, Seven announced that Emdur would co-host Weekend Sunrise on Saturday mornings alongside Samantha Armytage, and he held this position until the end of 2010.
-Emdur is also currently a regular fill in co-host for Koch on Sunrise and Matt Doran on Weekend Sunrise if they are away on holidays, sick or on assignment.
+In February 2010, Seven announced that Emdur would co-host Weekend Sunrise on Saturday mornings, alongside Samantha Armytage, and he held that position until the end of 2010.
+Emdur has also been a regular fill-in co-host for Koch on Sunrise and Matt Doran on Weekend Sunrise, if they are away on holidays, sick or on assignment.

 In September 2013, Emdur produced and hosted a pilot for a late night talk show titled Larry on Late in Sydney, which featured guests Guy Sebastian, Samantha Armytage and Manon Youdale.
-Seven Network passed on the show after viewing the pilot.
+The Seven Network passed on the show after viewing the pilot.

-In December 2013, Emdur was a crew member aboard racing supermaxi yacht Perpetual Loyal in the 2013 Sydney to Hobart Yacht Race, with his other celebrity crew members, Karl Stefanovic, Guillaume Brahimi, Tom Slingsby, Phil Waugh and Jude Bolton.
+In December 2013, Emdur was a crew member aboard racing supermaxi yacht Perpetual Loyal in the 2013 Sydney to Hobart Yacht Race, with other celebrity crew members, Karl Stefanovic, Guillaume Brahimi, Tom Slingsby, Phil Waugh and Jude Bolton.

-In 2014, Emdur and co-host of The Morning Show, Kylie Gillies, whose studio is across from the Sydney Lindt Cafe, were able to view and report on the events of the Martin Place siege, as it unfolded, before transmission handed over to the Seven Network Melbourne studios.
+In 2014, Emdur, and co-host of The Morning Show, Kylie Gillies, whose studio is across from the Sydney Lindt Cafe, were able to view and report on the events of the Martin Place siege as it unfolded, before transmission was handed over to the Seven Network Melbourne studios.

 Emdur appeared in the fifteenth season of Dancing with the Stars.

-In 2021, Seven Network announced that Emdur would be the new host of The Chase Australia, replacing Andrew O'Keefe after O'Keefe's contract was not renewed by Seven Network at the end of 2020 prior to being charged with assault in January 2021.
-However, according to reports, he was close to not renewing his contract with the Seven Network at the end of last year and was offered The Chase hosting role in a bid to keep him at the network.
-The episodes with Emdur as a host began airing on 26 July 2021 after the final episode of Andrew O'Keefe aired on 20 July 2021.
+In 2021, Seven Network announced that Emdur would be the new host of The Chase Australia, replacing Andrew O'Keefe, after the latter's contract was not renewed at the end of 2020, prior to his being charged over domestic violence in January 2021.
+However, according to reports, he was close to not renewing his contract with the Seven Network at the end of the previous year and was offered The Chase hosting role in a bid to keep him at the network.
+The episodes with Emdur as a host began airing on 26 July 2021, after the final episode of Andrew O'Keefe had aired on 20 July 2021.